-The Ordinance is exempt from CEQA review as to all applicable categorical and statutory exemptions, including but not limited to the "common sense" exemption under CEQA Guidelines Section 15061(b)(3) and the following exemption classes under CEQA Guidelines Section 15061(b)(2): Class 1 - Existing Facilities, Class 4 - Alterations to Land and Class 8 - Actions by Regulatory Agencies for the Protection of the Environment.
+The proposed Zoning Code Amendment approved by this Ordinance is exempt from CEQA review pursuant to all applicable categorical and statutory exemptions, including but not limited to the "common sense" exemption under CEQA Guidelines Section 15061(b)(3) and the following categorical exemption classes under CEQA Guidelines Section 15061(b)(2): Class 1 - Existing Facilities, Class 4 - Alterations to Land and Class 8 - Actions by Regulatory Agencies for the Protection of the Environment.

 SECTION 2.
-Pursuant to the foregoing recitations and findings, the City Council of the City of Culver City, California, hereby introduces the Ordinance approving Zoning Code Amendment P2021-0036-ZCA, amending CCMC, Title 17: Zoning Code; Section 17.610.010.D - Nonconforming Oil Uses, as set forth in Exhibit A attached hereto and made a part thereof.
+Pursuant to the foregoing recitations and findings, the City Council of the City of Culver City, California, hereby reintroduces the Ordinance approving Zoning Code Amendment P2021-0036-ZCA, amending CCMC, Title 17: Zoning Code; Section 17.610.010.D - Nonconforming Oil Use, as set forth in Exhibit A attached hereto and made a part thereof.

-establish a collaborative relationship with CalGEM to: (1) document baseline conditions, including the number and status of all existing wells, by developing a current and complete list of all nonconforming oil and gas uses within the City, which are subject to termination under this Ordinance and Zoning Code Amendment P2021-0036-ZCA; (2) seek CalGEM's guidance and assistance to coordinate and facilitate the timely termination of nonconforming oil and gas uses within the City; (3) coordinate and review safety considerations, assess the compliance and arrange to monitor the integrity of plugged wells, including previously and pending future plugged wells, with the City corporate limit and establish a monitoring program for previously and future plugged wells; and (4) review the status of long-term idle wells within the City and prioritize and determine appropriate action as can be facilitated through CalGEM's Idle Well Program.
+SECTION 3.
+The City Council hereby authorizes City staff to coordinate and establish a collaborative relationship with CalGEM to: (1) document baseline conditions, including the number and status of all existing wells, by developing a current and complete list of all nonconforming oil and gas uses within the City, which are subject to termination under this Ordinance and Zoning Code Amendment P2021-0036-ZCA; (2) seek CalGEM's guidance and assistance to coordinate and facilitate the timely termination of nonconforming oil and gas uses within the City; (3) coordinate and review safety considerations, assess the compliance and arrange to monitor the integrity of plugged wells, including previously and pending future plugged wells, within the City corporate limit and establish a monitoring program for previously and future plugged wells; and (4) review the status of long-term idle wells within the City and prioritize and determine appropriate action as can be facilitated through CalGEM's Idle Well Program.